 The combination of heat and humidity during the three-day Battle of Gettysburg is thought by some historians to have changed the course of the battle entirely.

-During those first days of July, 1863, temperatures ranged from the mid to high 80s.
+During those first days of July 1863, temperatures ranged from the mid to high 80s.
 Doesn’t sound that bad?
 Well, consider that the soldiers on both sides had to wear heavy wool uniforms while running, fighting, and carrying heavy equipment.
 And that’s not even taking into account the humidity, which would have been around a sticky 60%!
 This means that even soldiers who hunkered down in shady spots couldn’t find much respite from the heat.
-All in all, Gettysburg was a sweaty, and probably exceptionally stinky, battle…. and a lot of that can be attributed to the weather.
+Overall, Gettysburg was a sweaty and probably exceptionally stinky battle, attributed to the weather.

 So how does the weather at Gettysburg change the outcome of the battle?
 Well, let’s consider one particular example to understand a little better: Pickett’s Charge.
-At Confederate General Robert E Lee’s direction, Major General George Pickett led a massive, 12,500-man charge toward heavily-fortified Union lines.
-This last-ditch effort attack took place at the hottest point of the hottest day of the battle: 2pm on July 3rd.
+Major General George Pickett led a massive, 12,500-man charge toward heavily-fortified Union lines at Confederate General Robert E Lee’s direction.
+This last-ditch effort attack took place at the hottest point of the hottest day of the battle: 2 pm on July 3rd.
 The temperature had just cracked 87 degrees.
 The sun was directly overhead, beating down on the wool-clad attackers.

 Now, the charge was always going to be a long shot, but Lee’s men had just spent the last two days charging up hills in the stifling heat.
-By the time this charge was ordered, they had just about run out of gas.
+By the time he ordered this charge, they had just about run out of gas.
 The Union men, on the other hand, had the luxury of staying put.
 As the defenders, they didn’t need to rush across vast fields or sprint uphill.
 In a battle like this one, an advantage as small as that can make all the difference in the world.
-The Union repelled the Confederate attack at the “High Water Mark”.
+The Union repelled the Confederate attack at the “High Water Mark.”
 Check out this historic spot during your visit with this Gettysburg self-guided driving tour.

 What might have happened if the weather had been a little cooler?
-Sometimes, maybe all it takes to change the history of a nation is a few degrees fahrenheit!
+Sometimes, maybe all it takes to change the history of a nation is a few degrees Fahrenheit!
 Learn all about the effect of Gettysburg on the Civil War with this self-guided driving tour during your visit.
 Download the Gettysburg Auto Tour app on Google Play Store or AppStore to learn more about the battle.